codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. Continue with [Step 5: Add Git user token](#step-5-add-git-user-token).

 ### Step 5: Add Git user token
 Add a Git user token, as a personal access token unique to every user.
-The permissions for the Git user token are different from those of the Git Runtime token.
+The permissions for the Git user token are different from those required for the Git Runtime token.
 Verify that you have an access token from your Git provider with the correct scopes.

 >**TIP**:
-If you have already aded a Git user token, you can skip this step.
+If you have already added a Git user token, you can skip this step.

 1. Click **Git user token** to add your personal access token to authorize actions in Git repositories.
 1. Continue with [Step 6: (Optional) Configure Hybrid GitOps Runtime as Argo Application](#step-6-optional-configure-hybrid-gitops-runtime-as-argo-application).